paupauorg/github-redmine-migration/README.md

 You can store the issue close date in the due_date by setting `CLOSE_DATE` to `due_date`, you can store it in a custom_field by setting `CLOSE_DATE` to the name of the field or ignore it by setting `CLOSE_DATE` to `none`.

+You can choose whether to import images from github by setting IMPORT_IMAGES.

 User mapping can be done before running the script by filling the USER_MAPPING hash.
 ### 3. Running the script